 This year, since I went during the opening weekend, I was happy to have a chance to talk to the Magical Field of Lights Director Voltaire de Jesus.
 Trivia: He’s also been the director ever since of the long-running Ayala Triangle Festival of Lights.

 De Jesus revealed that his idea for the Magical Field of Lights was first inspired by the fields of tulips in Holland.
 He was also partly inspired by the light installation in Uluru (more popularly known as Ayers Rock) in Australia.

 He decided to put visual and musical choreography and not just make light installations.
 I also found out how painstaking putting together the 18-minute light and sound show can be – programming just one minute of the lights and sounds takes him four hours!

 He also said that he already has ideas for something different for the Magical Field of Lights next year, but it would have to be a surprise.

 For now, catch the show this 2017!

 The Magical Field of Lights runs until January 8, 2018.
 The lights and sound show is every 30 minutes, from 6 to 10 pm.
-For tips and logistics, stay tuned for my Rappler article coming out soon.
-Will link it here once published.
+For practical tips and logistics, check out my article on Rappler.